Mahaveer1013/SafeXchange/README.md

-### <span style='color:#0891e9;'>Security Features of safexchange</span>
+### <span style='color:#0891e9;'>Security Features of safeXchange (⚠️Practical Demo At Last⚠️)</span>
-The safexchange package provides robust security measures to protect client-server communications from various types of attacks, especially when requests are intercepted and modified.
-By encrypting request and response data, safexchange ensures that sensitive information is not exposed and prevents the execution of unauthorized actions.
+The safeXchange package provides robust security measures to protect client-server communications from various types of attacks, especially when requests are intercepted and modified.
+By encrypting request and response data, safeXchange ensures that sensitive information is not exposed and prevents the execution of unauthorized actions.

 ### This is how basically request or response interception works:
 <img src='./demo/Screenshot 2024-08-22 212448.png' />